eithery/etl-cli/README.md

 # ETL CLI Toolbox

-Performs common ETL tasks for standard industry and custom files in various formats.
+Performs import/export and other ETL operations for standard industry and custom files in various formats.